Criminal justice student learning crime scene investigation from state police

 Bachelor’s Degree Option

-Earn a bachelor’s degree in criminal justice on our Dowagiac campus through our partnership with Ferris State University.
-SMC CJ programs are designed to transfer into Ferris programs, saving you time and money.
+Earn a bachelor’s degree in criminal justice through our partnerships with Ferris State University and Western Michigan University.
+Our criminal justice program is designed to transfer into both programs, saving you time and money.

 Entrance of SMC with Students who are taking Ferris State University classes